wwPDB/protein-modification-extension/Protein_modifications.md

 TODO:
 - Need to put legend somewhere
-- Improve the description of the biological_function items
+- Provide a more clear definition of what is in scope of PCM

 ## Sections